Testing Emergent Gravity with Isolated Dwarf Galaxies: Modeling Isolated Dwarf Galaxy Rotation Curves with EG

 \subsection{Theory}

 Isolated dwarf galaxies contain a significant amount of HI gas that often exceeds the amount of stellar mass in the galaxy \citep{Geha2006}.
 This HI gas in dwarf galaxies typically extends far beyond the stellar disk \citep{Broeils1997}.
-Thus, I must include the mass profiles of both the stellar mass and the HI gas mass to properly model the baryonic content of these galaxies.
+Thus, we must include the mass profiles of both the stellar mass and the HI gas mass to properly model the baryonic content of these galaxies.

+In addition, real galaxies are neither perfect spheres nor infinitely thin disks.
+These two cases form bounding cases for the possible velocities EG predicts.
+The true distribution is most likely something in between these two cases.
+Thus, I will develop the equations for both of these cases.

-I model the starlight profile as a S\'{e}rsic profile with index, $n$.
-I model the HI mass profile as an exponential disk -- a S\'{e}rsic profile with $n=1$.
-This gives
+For the spherical case, I model the starlight profile as a S\'{e}rsic profile with index, $n$.
+I model the HI mass profile as a sphere with an exponential density profile -- a S\'{e}rsic profile with $n=1$.
+The scale lengths for each case, $R_{\star}$ and $R_{\rm{HI}}$, and the normalization constants, $\Sigma_{\star}$ and $\Sigma_{\rm{HI}}$, are given by measured quantities, as described in the next section.